RickStrahl/BlogPosts/2024-03/Html to PDF Generation using the WebView2 Control/HtmlToPdfGenerationUsingTheWebview2Control.md

 The STA thread however is not enough - in addition you still need Windows message loop that's running in order for even the WebView headless mode to work.
 Without the message loop trying to create the CoreWebView2 controller just hangs. `Application.Run()`, and `SynchronizationContext.Post()` are the operations I use to accomplish this as I'm trying to stick to Windows forms constructs.
 You could also use `Dispatcher.Run()` and `Dispatcher.Invoke()` to achieve the same with WPF constructs.

-> It would be nice if there was a way to do this without requiring dependencies on `<UseWindowsForms>` or `<UseWpf>` as these require `net8.0-windows` target frameworks which would be preferrable.
-But I not sure if that's possible.
+> It would be nice if there was a way to do this without requiring dependencies on `<UseWindowsForms>` or `<UseWpf>` as these require `net8.0-windows` target framework which is... undesirable.
 If you can think of native ways to do this without Windows Forms or WPF, please leave a comment.

 The  relevant top level code (modified) that handles this Task over Thread over Windows Event loop flow looks like this: